-Become a Master Water Steward!
+Become a Minnesota Water Steward!

 Meet 2016 Steward Amy Riegel

-Amy Riegel is a 2016 Master Water Steward (MWS).
+Amy Riegel is a 2016 Minnesota Water Steward (MWS).
 As part of her certification Amy educated homeowners in her neighborhood on the Adopt-A-Drain program.
 Amy identified that Saint Paul’s Union Park had an abundance of leaf litter collecting in streets and washing to storm drains.
 She led an effort to help residents understand the impact of leaf litter on water bodies and how they can help by cleaning leaves and other debris from storm drains with the Adopt-a-Drain program.
 Amy’s canvassing efforts led to several new Adopt-A-Drain sign-ups and increased storm drain cleanings by residents.
 Since completing her capstone project Amy continues to help residents install new rain gardens and maintain existing rain gardens, along with volunteering at community events.